 Innovations in Cricket by WG Grace

-WG Grace was not just a player; he was also an innovator who influenced many aspects of cricket’s development.
-He was instrumental in establishing several rules that are still part of the game today.
-For example, during his time with the Marylebone Cricket Club (MCC), he advocated for changes that included standardizing equipment and improving playing conditions.
+WG Grace was a player but also an innovator who influenced most aspects of cricket development.
+He was instrumental in setting up several rules that are part of the game today.
+For instance, while playing for the Marylebone Cricket Club (MCC), he proposed changes such as standardizing equipment and improving playing conditions.

 The Dual Nature of WG Grace